faithvoid/eins/README.md

 - [ ] Move player/bot usernames above their avatars
 - [ ] Implement simple keyboard chat(?)
 - [ ] Actually settle on an aesthetic that's not just a hodgepodge of assets and shapes.

+Any and all code contributions to the project are greatly appreciated!